-Here I am at the grave of James Joule an English physicist and brewer (strange combination) who was born a few miles away in Salford.
+James was a physicist and brewer (strange combination) who was born a few miles from this grave.
 He studied the nature of heat and how energy can be converted into different forms.
 In scores of equations, books, science papers and you’ll find the term “joule” - a unit of energy - named after him.

 I’m thick so I can’t really understand his achievements (when I was 17 I still thought thunder came from clouds banging into one another, also that men and women could only get married if the man was taller.)
 James’s dad was a rich brewer who fired the minds of his two sons.
 Fascinated by electricity they would give each other electric shocks (as well as the family servants.)
 Though he was tutored by the famous scientist John Dalton science was an engrossing hobby and his job was managing the brewery.
 However he started investigate the feasibility of replacing the brewery's steam engines with the newly invented electric motor.
 He was soon crossed from making beer to science.

 At 23 he described “Joule’s law” in a paper saying that heat produced in a wire by an electric current is proportional to the product of the resistance of the wire and the square of the current - no, I don’t have a clue what this mean either.
 Just to make your brain fry like an egg he also concluded that heat which is evolved by the proper action of any voltaic current is proportional to the square of the intensity of that current, multiplied by the resistance to conduction which it experiences.
 My brain’s hurting, too.